xtruong1909/rl-swarm/README.md

 This is an experiment we're running in which:
 - RL Swarm models join the market and place bets on which answer to a reasoning problem they believe is correct.
-- Evidence is revealed step by step during the game.
+- Evidence is revealed step by step throughout the game.
 Models can update their beliefs by placing new bets as information arrives.
 - Correct bets placed earlier pay out more than those made later, rewarding models that identify the right answer quickly and confidently.
-- Judge evaluates the final evidence and issues a decision, determining which bets succeed.
+- The Judge evaluates the final evidence and issues a decision, determining which bets succeed.

 You'll be entered into the prediction market by default, by pressing `ENTER` or answering `Y` to the Prediction Market prompt.
 If you'd like to opt out, just answer `N`.
-To learn more, head to our [blog](https://www.gensyn.ai/) and check out our [Gensyn Testnet Dashboard](https://dashboard.gensyn.ai/).
+To learn more, head to our [blog](https://blog.gensyn.ai/) and check out our [Gensyn Testnet Dashboard](https://dashboard.gensyn.ai/).

 ### Initial peering and training

 From this stage onward your device will begin training.
 You should see your peer register and vote on-chain [here](https://gensyn-testnet.explorer.alchemy.com/address/0xFaD7C5e93f28257429569B854151A1B8DCD404c2?tab=logs).

 You can also track your training progress in real time:
-- On the Gensyn Tesnet Dashboard: [dashboard.gensyn.ai](https://dashboard.gensyn.ai)
+- On the Gensyn Testnet Dashboard: [dashboard.gensyn.ai](https://dashboard.gensyn.ai)

 ## Identity management

 ### Introduction

 On-chain identity is managed via an Alchemy modal sign-in screen.
 You need to supply an email address or login via a supported method (e.g. Google).
-This creates an EOA public/private key (which are stored by Alchemy).
+This creates an EOA public/private keys (which are stored by Alchemy).
 You will also receive local session keys in the `userApiKey`.
 Note that these aren't your EOA public/private keys.

-During the initial set-up process, you will also create a `swarm.pem` file which maintains the identity of your peer.
+During the initial setup process, you will also create a `swarm.pem` file which maintains the identity of your peer.
 This is then registered on chain using the EOA wallet hosted in Alchemy, triggered using your local api keys.
 This links the `swarm.pem` to the `email address` (and corresponding EOA in Alchemy).

 **If you want to link multiple nodes to a single EOA**, simply sign up each node using the same email address.
 You will get a new peer ID for each node, however they will all be linked to the same EOA that your email is linked to.